 Students in grades K2 through 6 are eligible to apply for financial aid.
 Funding for financial aid is provided by the Catholic Schools Foundation, which has set guidelines for the distribution of the financial aid funds.
 Applications and supporting documentation must be submitted through the FACTS system by the deadlines provided.
 Administration of the financial aid awarded is at the discretion of the Catholic Schools Foundation and can be rescinded at any time.

-Written notification is required and a withdrawal form must be completed at the School Office.
-Families are responsible for contacting Mrs. Claire Banks, Tuition Coordinator, to cancel the Tuition Payment Plan.
-Tuition must be current and up to date before the withdrawal process can begin, which means school records cannot be sent.
-Registration fees, Financial Aid and scholarships are not considered tuition payments and will not be refunded in the event of a withdrawal.
+Students who withdraw prior to the end of the school year are financially responsible for all or a portion of tuition.
+Written notification is required and a withdrawal form must be completed and submitted to the School Office.
+FACTS payments will not be stopped until this withdrawal form is received.
+Once this form is received by the Tuition Coordinator, your FACTS account will be made inactive.
+Tuition must be current and up to date before the withdrawal process can begin.
+If your account is not in good standing, school records will not be sent to the new school.
+Registration fees, Financial Aid, scholarships, and calendar costs after November are not considered tuition payments and will not be refunded in the event of a withdrawal.
 There is no tuition refund for students expelled for disciplinary reasons.

 Non-Admission due to Tuition Delinquency:

-If unforeseen financial difficulties arise, families should immediately contact Mrs. Claire Banks to arrange alternate payments plans if necessary.
+If unforeseen financial difficulties arise, families should immediately contact the Tuition Coordinator to arrange alternate payment plans if necessary.
 SBCA strives to work with families who are experiencing extenuating circumstances.
-Families who fail to pay tuition according to any agreement that they have made with SBCA or who have been unwilling to make alternative arrangements will be notified that their student(s) will not be allowed to attend SBCA until payment is current.
+Families who fail to pay tuition according to any agreement made with SBCA or who have been unwilling to make alternative arrangements will be notified that their student(s) will not be allowed to attend SBCA until payment is current.
 If such tuition delinquencies exist, SBCA’s policy is as follows:

 ||Student(s) will forfeit their seat and not be admitted on the first day of school